suwakei/go-zhconv/README.md

 func H2z(string) string

-// H2zAt returns string that converted from half width to full width.
+// H2zAt returns string that converted from half-width to full-width.
 // Conversion string can be selected with the second argument. func H2zAt(string, ...int) string